DAI-Lab-HERALD/neural-barrier-functions/README.md

 Technische Universiteit Delft hereby disclaims all copyright interest in the program “neural-barrier-functions” (neural networks as barrier functions with bound propagation) written by the Frederik Baymler Mathiesen.
-[Name Dean], Dean of [Name Faculty]
+Theun Baller, Dean of Mechanical, Maritime and Materials Engineering

 © 2022, Frederik Baymler Mathiesen, HERALD Lab, TU Delft